guylemon/haskell-bruh/README.md

 ## Functions

+Functions in haskell are **higher order**.
+A higher order function is a function that either:

+1. Can take a function as an argument, or
+2. Return a function as its return value.

 | JS                          | Haskell            | _notes_                                 |
 | --------------------------- | ------------------ | --------------------------------------- |
 | `const double = x => x + x` | `double x = x + x` | define a function                       |